aragon/hack/docs/cli-usage.md

 - `--publish-dir`: The path to the directory where all the files and generated artifacts will be copied to before publishing.
 If it is not specified, it will create a temporary directory.
 - `--build [true|false]`: A flag to specify whether the webapp should be build while publishing.
 Defaults to `true`.
 - `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
+- `--http`: The URI for the HTTP server that will be serving your app files.
+See the [running from HTTP](#running-your-app-from-a-development-http-server) doc for more information on using HTTP.
+- `http-served-from`: Path to the directory that the HTTP server exposes.
+Some artifacts are generated and placed in this directory during the publishing process of your app.

 ## Global configuration